exlunaproject/catarinka/catarinka/README.md

 # Catarinka

-Catarinka is a set of libraries for Lua/LuaJIT and Pascal/Delphi, developed as part of the [Sandcat Browser](https://github.com/felipedaragon/sandcat) project.
+Catarinka is a set of libraries for Pascal/Delphi, developed as part of the [Sandcat Browser](https://github.com/felipedaragon/sandcat) project.

 ## Directories

-* `/docs_lua` - Documentation about the library's functions and classes for Lua usage
-* `/docs_pascal` - Documentation about the library's functions and classes for Pascal/Delphi usage
+* `/docs` - Documentation about the library's functions and classes for Pascal/Delphi usage
-* `/src` - Catarinka Lua Library source. `CtkCore.pas` is the main source code file that performs the Lua library registration during runtime

 ## Pascal Components